 The code above is almost identical to the previous code.
 The only difference is instead of calling

 RequestResourceOwnerPasswordAsync.
 We pass the resource name along with our username and password which we registered in IdentityServer4 config.
 By doing this IdentityServer4 uses the client that required username and password and adds the claims to the generated access token.
 Here’s what we’ll get after making a request.

 Policy-based Authorization using IdentityServer4 and Asp.Net Core Identity

 In this section I’m going to explain how we can use IdentityServer4 to not only secure our API, but also our Asp.Net MVC app.
 Before reading on, I wanted you to know that I created a working sample for you just in case my explanation wasn’t adequate.
-Implementing Single sign-on is very easy with IdentityServer4, in next couple of paragraph I’m going to explain how to do that.
-Also we’ll take a look at how to mix that with policy-based authorization which is based on the built-in claim feature of Asp.Net Core 2.
+Implementing Single sign-on is very easy with IdentityServer4.
+In next couple of paragraphs, I’m going to explain how to do that.
+Also we’ll take a look at how to mix that with policy-based authorization which is based on the built-in claim feature of Asp.Net Core 2 Identity.